jhenkens/esphome-balboa-spa/README.md

 ### CRC Errors

 CRC errors are common due to electrical interference from heaters and pumps.
 Physical separation of the ESP and RS485 adapter helps significantly.
+If separation alone doesn't resolve it, a missing RS-485 termination resistor may be a contributing factor — see [docs/HARDWARE.md](docs/HARDWARE.md#rs-485-termination-eol-resistor).
 To silence CRC errors in logs while keeping other debug output:

 ```yaml
 logger: